isomerpages/nlb-reference/_singapore-history/Understanding Singapore (I).md

 Jeyarajasingam, A. (2012). *[A field guide to the birds of Peninsular Malaysia and Singapore](https://eservice.nlb.gov.sg/item_holding.aspx?bid=14381651)*.
 Oxford; New York: Oxford University Press.
 Call number: RSING 598.095951 JEY

 This field guide to the birds of Peninsular Malaysia and Singapore covers more than 650 species known to occur in the region.
-Lavishly illustrated and painted, this book will be a useful reference for experienced ornithologists and beginners alike.
+Lavishly illustrated with bird paintings, this book will be a useful reference for experienced ornithologists and beginners alike.

 <img src="/images/singapore-history/understanding-singapore/book5.jpg" style="width:150px;">
 *All rights reserved, Singapore: NUS Press, 2008*